Hero image

 It is still unclear if you can get a DUI for operating a scooter while under the influence in Minnesota.

-For the purposes of being charged with a DUI, "Motor vehicle" means every vehicle which is self-propelled and every vehicle which is propelled by electric power obtained from overhead trolley wires.
+For the purposes of being charged with a DUI, "Motor vehicle" means every vehicle that is self-propelled and every vehicle that is propelled by electric power obtained from overhead trolley wires.
 Motor vehicle does not include an electric personal assistive mobility device or a vehicle moved solely by human power.

 While it could be argued that a scooter is a personal assistive mobility device, like in the case of a handicapped man in wheelchair type scooter who was found to not be operating a motor vehicle for the purposes of DUI.
 Also in 2013, it was held that a Segway was not a motor vehicle for purposes of DUI.